NovySan/unl-digifab/projects/project1.md

 Learning Goals:

-- Gain experience with laser cutting flat materials.
+- Gain experience with laser cutting or shopbotting flat materials.
 - Experience using calipers to measure the thickness of materials.
 - Experience iterating on designs with Rhino and the Laser Cutter, until the parts fit.
 - Thinking in two and three dimensions.